Sam Beal: Professional career

 Beal was selected by the New York Giants in the third round of the 2018 Supplemental draft.
 On July 25, 2018, during training camp, Beal suffered a shoulder injury that would keep him out his entire rookie season.
 He was placed on injured reserve four days later.

 On September 1, 2019, Beal was placed on injured reserve with a hamstring injury.
 He was designated for return from injured reserve and began practicing on October 16, 2019.
 He was activated on November 5.

 On August 5, 2020, Beal announced he would opt out of the 2020 season due to the COVID-19 pandemic.

 On November 9, 2021, Beal was waived from the active roster.
 On December 18, 2021, Beal was signed to the Giants practice squad.
 Beal was released on December 28, 2021.

 Legal issues

-On June 11, 2021, Beal pleaded guilty to a pair of gun charges stemming back to a June 2020 arrest in Ohio in which he was pulled over and a concealed weapon was discovered, and he was also cited for marijuana possession and a traffic violation.
+On June 11, 2021, Beal pleaded guilty to a pair of gun charges stemming from a June 2020 arrest in Ohio during which he was pulled over and a concealed weapon was discovered, and he was also cited for marijuana possession and a traffic violation.
 The plea put him on probation through June 2022.

+Disappearance

+In July 2025, Beal was reported missing.
+He was last seen on July 12 after dropping off his girlfriend and borrowing her car to drive to a job he never arrived at, and he later told her by phone that he was returning home to Virginia Beach.
+The car was later recovered in Virginia Beach with Beal's shoes, socks, and sand inside.
+At the time of his disappearance, he had only the clothes he was wearing, a pair of slides, and his wallet containing his banking card and driver's license.
+As of July 2026, Beal has been missing for 1 year.